 Early in the morning I took a walk around the Dubar Square.
 So it happens that I am here at the same time as last year and the festival of Dashan is taking place.
 I already saw dead goats and many waiting to die.

-I also have 100,000 Rs emergency cash from Rajendra.
+I also have 100,000 Rs emergency cash from Rajendra for Sangey.
 It all feels very loosy goosy, not what I am used to but I will go with the flow.
 Everything seems to be fluid and flexible here this time around.
+I am used to this by now.

 October 12, 2013 Somewhere in Southeast Nepal 100m